SAP-archive/IssieBoard/README.md

 # IssieBoard
-Configurable extension keyboard application for iOS that helps in acquiring typing skills for a variety of developmental disabilities and motor skills, such as visual impairments, learning disabilities, cerebral palsy, developmental and mental disability.
+IssieBoard is a configurable extension keyboard application for iOS that helps users with developmental or motor skill disabilities to acquire typing skills.
+IssieBoard can help people who have visual impairments, learning disabilities, cerebral palsy, and developmental and mental disabilities.

-### Keyboard features
+### Keyboard Features

-1. Control the colors of all the keys in the Keyboard: letters key and text color, keyboard background, enter, space, backspace, globe, and dismiss keyboard.
+1. Control the colors of all the keys in the keyboard, and the letters and text color, including the enter, space, backspace, globe, and dismiss keyboard keys.
+You can also control the keyboard background color.
-2. Divide the letters and numbers keys into 3 sections by row or column and control their colors separately.
+2. Divide the letters and numbers keys into three sections by row or column and control the colors of each section separately.
-3. Ability to choose the visible keys of the keyboard.
+3. Choose which keyboard keys will be visible.
-4. Select the keyboard appearance from a pre-configured templates.
+4. Select the keyboard appearance from a set of pre-configured templates.
-5. Select a set of special letters\numbers to configure their apperance separately.
+5. Configure a set of special letters and/or numbers, and configure the appearance of this set separately.

 ### System Requirements

-Support iOS 9 or later, using Xcode 7.0 with Swift 2.0
+•	iOS 9 or later, using Xcode 7.0 with Swift 2.0.

-* The keyboard implementation in this project is for a hebrew keyboard but can be change to any language easily.
+•	The keyboard implementation in this project is for a Hebrew language keyboard but can be changed to any language easily.

-### How to use?
+### How to Use IssieBoard

-Install the IssieBoard application to your device/simulator.
+To install the IssieBoard application on your device or simulator:

-Go to Settings → General → Keyboard → Keyboards → Add New Keyboard ...
+1. Go to Settings → General → Keyboard → Keyboards → Add New Keyboard ...

-Just add the third-party keyboard called IssieBoard.
+2. Add the third-party keyboard called IssieBoard.
-Now the keyboard is available from any application on your device just like any other keyboard.
+The keyboard is now available from any application on your device just like any other keyboard.
 You should be able to select it via the globe icon.

-* If you want to configure the appearance of the keyboard, please launch the app and follow the screenshots inside the repository.
+3. If you want to configure the appearance of the keyboard, please launch the app and follow the screenshots inside the repository.

-* A quick guide is available in pdf inside the repository called "IssieBoardSAP Instructions.pdf".
+A quick guide in PDF format, "IssieBoardSAP Instructions.pdf", is available in the repository.

 <!--![AllKeysColor](https://github.com/SAP/IssieBoard/blob/master/AllKeysColor.png)-->